Soumya1612-Rasha/Image-Captioning/README.md

 ### Results

-For experimenting, an Italian caption dataset is used.
+For experimentation, an Italian caption dataset is used.
 Training images can be found [here](https://owncloud.iitd.ac.in/nextcloud/index.php/s/bpsRreMBSEAZyy7) and training captions are [here](https://owncloud.iitd.ac.in/nextcloud/index.php/s/ZiAsmexxADBcb3J).
-A SacreBleu score of 14.64 is obtained through evaluation on test data ([Testing images](https://owncloud.iitd.ac.in/nextcloud/index.php/s/eGZydAwPwrCygen), [Testing captions](https://owncloud.iitd.ac.in/nextcloud/index.php/s/8ZoDbDno7aiRBo7))
+A SacreBleu score of <b>14.64</b> is obtained through evaluation on test data ([Testing images](https://owncloud.iitd.ac.in/nextcloud/index.php/s/eGZydAwPwrCygen), [Testing captions](https://owncloud.iitd.ac.in/nextcloud/index.php/s/8ZoDbDno7aiRBo7))